Ownership and Governance

 The airport is owned by the City of Springfield and overseen by an 11-member administrative board.
 Airport Board members are appointed by the Springfield city manager, with confirmation made by the city council.

-Tom Babik, vice chair
+Tom Babik, chair

-Ed Brady, secretary
+Ed Brady, vice chair

-Alison George, assistant secretary
+Alison George, secretary

 Sterling Huff, Jr.